 Agent Orange Registry Health Exam for Veterans

-If you think you had contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War, or other herbicides during your military service, you can request a VA Agent Orange Registry health exam.
-Even if you don’t have a known illness, the exam could alert you to health problems that may be related to contact with herbicides.
-By being part of this registry, you’re also helping your fellow Veterans by giving us information so we can better understand and serve those affected by Agent Orange–related health problems.
+If you think you had contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War, or other herbicides while serving in the military, you can request a VA Agent Orange Registry health exam.
+Even if you don’t have a known illness, the exam could alert you to illnesses that may be related to contact with herbicides.
+By being part of this registry, you’re also helping your fellow Veterans by giving us information so we can better understand and serve those affected by Agent Orange–related illnesses.

-- Vietnam on smaller river patrol and swift boats that operated on the inland waterways of Vietnam (also known as “Brown Water Veterans”).
-Check VA’s list of U.S. Navy and Coast Guard ships that operated in Vietnam.
+- On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), or

-- Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975.
+- In Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975, or

-- Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975.
+- In Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975, or

-- Thailand (U.S. Army Veterans) on some small Army installations in Thailand anytime between February 28, 1961, and May 7, 1975.
-You must have been a member of a military police (MP) unit or assigned a military occupational specialty with duty placing you at or near the base perimeter.
+- In Thailand (U.S. Army Veterans) on some small Army installations in Thailand anytime between February 28, 1961, and May 7, 1975—if you were a member of a military police (MP) unit or assigned a job with duty placing you at or near the base perimeter, or

-- Other locations but were exposed to herbicides during a military operation or as a result of testing, transporting, or spraying herbicides for military purposes.
-Learn about herbicide tests and storage outside Vietnam.
+- In other locations, but you had contact with herbicides during a military operation or while testing, transporting, or spraying herbicides for military purposes

 - A physical exam

-- You do not need to enroll in VA’s health care system to receive a registry health exam.
+- You don’t need to sign up for the VA health care system to get a Registry exam.

-- The exam is based on your recollection of service, not on your military records.
+- The exam is based on your memory of service, not on your military records.

-- The exam will not confirm exposure to Agent Orange.
+- The exam will not confirm if you had contact with Agent Orange.

-- Veterans’ family members are not eligible for an Agent Orange Registry health exam.
+- Your family members can’t get an Agent Orange Registry health exam.
 The exam is only for qualified Veterans.